Laboratory Safety and Management

 RPs are required to maintain their Main Group profile, Laboratory Hazard Assessments, and Chemical Inventory up-to-date in the RSS (Risk and Safety Solutions) lab management system.

 Risk and Safety Solutions (RSS) is the laboratory management software used at SF State and other CSU campuses.
+Review the main RSS web page on this site to learn about the software and how it works.

 The RP must ensure that lab members complete required training.
 In addition to online training, an in-person lab-specific safety orientation must be provided to new group members.
 This training must be documented and forms are available to help ensure the required topics are covered.